 Polysaccharides are also components of aloe and the most important polysaccharide is Acemannan or acetylated mannan, which stored in the membranes of cells, strengthens immune system and acts as a potent anti-inflammatory agent.

-So, we see that aloe vera helps digestion, treats mucous tissue, prevents inflammation and provides our organism the needed substances to fight viruses, fungi, bacteria and germs, eliminating the circumstances diverticular appears and restoring body back to normal function.
+So, we see that aloe helps digestion, treats mucous tissue, prevents inflammation and provides our organism the needed substances to fight viruses, fungi, bacteria and germs, eliminating the circumstances diverticular appears and restoring body back to normal function.

-Use of aloe vera to treat diverticulitis
+Use of Aloe Vera to treat diverticulitis

 Aloe is not a direct active --isolated from its original environment, or prepared in the laboratory and with many side effects-- substance.
 Aloe is a natural combination of substances who neutralize one the other's undesirable side effects and act synergistically to benefit our body.